S550608/Assignment2-lella/README.md

 # Nearest airport and route direction to Museum

-1. Vijayawada International Airport.
+Vijayawada International Airport

-2. From the Vijayawada International Airport we need to take the cab then it will goto Done Atkuru.
+1. From the Vijayawada International Airport we need to take the cab then it will goto Done Atkuru.
-3. Done Atkuru to Ramavarapadu
+2. Done Atkuru to Ramavarapadu
-4. Ramavarapadu to Governor Peta
+3. Ramavarapadu to Governor Peta
-5. From Governor Peta Turn left towards the Bapu Museum, Vijayawada
+4. From Governor Peta Turn left towards the Bapu Museum, Vijayawada

 ### Unordered list